justaplayground/aio-storage/docs/development/README.md

 # Development Documentation

-This directory contains comprehensive development documentation for the AIO Storage project, organized by development phases and technical areas.
+This directory contains comprehensive development documentation for Cloudipa All In One Storage project, organized by development phases and technical areas.

 ## 📁 Documentation Structure